Boyne Valley

 • Follow the directions – we provide step-by-step instructions so no map is needed!

-• Solve the mystery – work through the clues to identify the suspect, weapon, and location.
-If you get stuck, use our email help service for hints.
+• Solve the mystery – work through the clues to identify the suspect, weapon, and crime scene location.
+If you get stuck, use our email clue help service.

 • Submit your answer to the Superintendent to see if you’ve cracked the case.
 If you have, you’ll be entered into our prize draws!